stubiedoobiedoo/pdf-omr-pmerge/README.md

      - They can be decrypted using qpdf.
 Edit the script to provide a password with `qpdf -password=<password> -decrypt input.pdf decrypted.pdf`

 ## More stuff
-Please use this script for private use only, not commercial use.
+Please use this script for private use only, not commercial or third-party use, and follow licenses provided by authors of dependencies.

 Thanks to dependencies: MidiSox (Perl, [readme](https://github.com/kaisubr/pdf-omr-pmerge/blob/master/MIDI-Perl-0.83/README)); p2mp (PDFToMusic, pdftomusicpro-1.7.1d.0.run, included but must be executed, will add to /usr/bin automatically); pdftk (typically pre-installed)